manetu/policyengine/docs/docs/concepts/index.md

 - **[Operations](/concepts/operations)**: Actions that can be performed in your system

 Operations define the verbs of your access control model—the actions that principals attempt to perform.
-They are the starting point for policy evaluation and route requests to appropriate policies.
+They serve as the starting point for policy evaluation and route requests to the appropriate policies.
 Operation policies can handle public endpoints, JWT validation, and bypass rules using [tri-level output](/concepts/policy-conjunction#operation-phase-tri-level-policies).

 ### Phase 2: Identity